The Bible, Genesis and Science

 In the beginning God created the heavens and the earth (Gen 1:1).

 This well-known first verse of the Bible seems to refer exclusively to the creation of the planet Earth and its blue sky.
-Yet, as we know from modern science, the Earth is not alone in the universe.
+Yet, as we know from modern astronomy, the Earth is not alone in the universe.
 There are an impressive number of other celestial objects much older than the Earth, which was formed only 4.6 billion years ago.
-This is rather late compared with the 13.7-billion-year-old universe.
-Therefore, if “in the beginning” referred to the formation of our Earth, we would have a first contradiction of Genesis by modern science because it would be mentioned too early.
+This is rather late compared with the 13.7-billion-years-old universe.
+So if one claims that the term earth refers to our planet, we would have a first contradiction of Scriptures by modern science because the Earth was not created “in the beginning” but only billions of years later.

 "In the beginning God created the heavens and the earth".